SECTION 1 – WHO WE ARE

 In the rare occurrence of a data breach, which would significantly harm individuals, we will report it within 72 hours to the ICO.
 We will also notify any customers affected.

 SECTION 5 – THIRD-PARTY SERVICES

-However, certain third-party service providers, such as payment gateways, email marketing systems and other payment transaction processors, have their own privacy policies in respect to the information we are required to provide to them for your purchase-related transactions.
+However, certain third-party service providers, such as payment gateways, email marketing systems, and other payment transaction processors, have their own privacy policies with respect to the information we are required to provide to them for your purchase-related transactions.